Project overview

 MWp

-Black Hollow Sun II (under construction)
+Black Hollow Sun phase II (under construction)

 GWh/year